maxtuno/SATX/README.md

 ## SAT-X [![Downloads](https://pepy.tech/badge/satx)](https://pepy.tech/project/satx)
 ### The constraint modeling language for SAT solvers

 SAT-X is a language for constrained optimization and decision problems over positive integers, that work with any SAT Competition standard SAT solver.
-Is based on Python, and is ase to learn and easy to use with all technologies asociated to this language.
+Is based on Python, and is ase to learn and easy to use with all technologies associated to this language.

 # Some excelent SAT Solvers